DCS-gRPC/Custodian/README.md

 1. Download Custodian from URL and extract into a folder of your choice.
 2. Modify the `configuration.yaml` file to suit your installation.
 The file has comments that explain the various options.
-3. Run the bot using the `Service.exe` or optionally run as a Windows Service (See below).
+3. Run the bot using the `Custodian.exe` or optionally run as a Windows Service (See below).
 For the initial runs we recommend not running as a service to make sure everything is setup correctly.